parse-community/node-apn/README.md

 # Features

 - Based on HTTP/2 based provider API
-- Maintains a connection to the server to maximise notification batching and throughput.
+- Maintains a connection to the server to maximize notification batching and throughput.
-- Automatically resends unsent notifications if an error occurs
+- Automatically re-sends unsent notifications if an error occurs

 # Installation

-[npm][] is the preferred installation method:

 ```bash
 $ npm install @parse/node-apn --save